ironhack-labs/lab-javascript-greatest-movies/README.md

   director: 'David Fincher',
   duration: '2h 19min',
   genre: ['Drama'],
-  rate: '8.8'
+  rate: 8.8
 },
 // ...
 ```

-In the next a couple of iterations, you will be using your the knowledge you acquired so far to manipulate this data.
+In the next few iterations you'll be using the knowledge you have acquired so far to manipulate this data and to extract some insights.

 ## Instructions

-You will be digging deeper into some "facts" that this set of data has in it.
-We see all this raw data, but that doesn't tell us a lot.
-For example, if we want to see which is the most popular movie, what is the average duration of the movie, list of movies by some director, etc. we wouldn't find the answers just by observing this array.
+Let's dig deeper into some of the _information_ contained within this dataset.
+We have a huge pile of raw data, but that doesn't tell us much.
+For example, if we wanted to learn which is the most popular movie, what is the average duration of the movie, list of movies by a given director, etc. we wouldn't find the answers just by observing this array.

-Well, there comes your challenge.
+This is where you come in.
 Read each iteration description carefully and let's start working on the solutions.

 All of your work should be done on the `src/movies.js` file.

 ### Tests

-Ohh yes!
+Oh yes!
 We have our beloved tests, and you already know how this works.
-Open the `SpecRunner.html` file on your browser and start coding to pass the test.
+Open the `SpecRunner.html` file on your browser and start coding to pass the tests.
 Remember to focus on one test at a time and read carefully the instructions to understand what you have to do.

 ### Iteration 1: Average movie rate

 The movies in our dataset are the best of the best.
 Let's try to figure out **what's the average rate for the top 250 IMDB movies**.

-To do so, you should declare a _function_ named `ratesAverage` that receives an array of movies as an argument and returns a number representing the average `rate` for all of the movies in the array.
+To do so, you should declare a _function_ called `calculateAverageMovieRate` that receives an array of movies as an argument and returns a number representing the average `rate` for all of the movies in the array.

 **:bulb: You might want to _`reduce`_ the data to a single value. :wink:**